igaray/name_pryer/README.md

 * Add some examples in motion.

 <!--
+- replace global variables by a configuration object that is passed around
 - make tokenizer mode be able to specify the token separator
 - make tokenizer mode recognize camelCase
 - make -c tc not uppercase words like 'of', 'and', 'the' except at the beginning